dag7dev/magic-startup-arch-sh/README.md

 **NOTE:** you will need to know and write exactly the name of the package as you would do it by typing by hand on CLI.

-***For instance***: if you want to install IntelliJ by using aur, you can't simply add "intellij" to aurapps.
+***For instance***: if you want to install IntelliJ by using aur, you can't simply add "IntelliJ" to aurapps.

 First search what is the name of a proper IntelliJ package on aur, once you have figured out what it is (in our case is "intellij-idea-ultimate-edition"), place this name enclosed with double quotes in the array of aurapps in the script.